Neudorf13/Spenditure/docs/Iteration3.md

 # Iteration 3

 * Note: to login to the app.
-Use username:Me and password:123
+Use username: Me and password: 123